 Preferred Alternative 2 sets the gag recreational minimum size limit at 24 inches TL, which is consistent with South Atlantic's and State of Florida's Monroe County minimum size limit.
 However, it is inconsistent with the minimum size limit for the State of Florida north of Monroe County, plus Alabama, Mississippi, Louisiana, and Texas, which all have a 22-inch TL recreational minimum size limit in their state waters (unless the states also adopt size limit changes).
-As noted above, a 2000 proposal to increase the gag minimum size limit to 24 inches TL for both the commercial and recreational sectors was disapproved by NMFS on the basis that it would disproportionately impact the recreational sector, which catches smaller fish on average than the commercial sector.
-Although there still may be different impacts between the sectors in terms of regulatory discards, as discussed below, release mortality for gag in shallow water is fairly low, and an increase in the size limit could reduce the rate of retained yield and help to extend the recreational fishing season.
-Gag reach 22 inches TL at about 3.5 years and take about half a year to grow to 24 inches TL (Table 2.1.1).
+As noted above, the Council's proposal in 2000 to increase the gag minimum size limit to 24 inches TL for both the commercial and recreational sectors was disapproved by NMFS on the basis that it would disproportionately impact the recreational sector, which catches smaller fish on average than the commercial sector.
+The issue of disproportionality is not relevant in this current situation.
+This is exclusively a recreational action and comparisons reflect recreational sector benefits under the status quo to those of the new management regime.
+In addition, in 2000, the recreational gag season was open year-round.
+Today, there is a potential for an early closure if the recreational ACL is projected to be reached before the scheduled season end.
+Early closures are disruptive to the recreational sector, particularly for charter vessels which may have trips reserved months in advance.
+An increase in the size limit would reduce the rate of retained yield and help to extend the recreational fishing season.
+Gag reach 22 inches TL at about 3.5 years and are estimated to take about half a year to grow to 24 inches TL (Table 2.1.1).